 “Whatever my lot thou hast taught me to say, it is well, it is well with my soul.”
 Horatio Spafford

-In the fall of 1873, Dwight Moody was invited to preach a series of revivals in England and Spafford decided this would be a good opportunity to take his family to Paris for vacation, and then travel to England to hear Moody preach.
-He purchased tickets for himself and his family on the Ville du Havre sailing from New York in mid-November, only to discover that he would need to remain in Chicago to finalize a business deal.
-Anna agreed to go ahead with the girls as scheduled.
+Two years later, when Moody was scheduled to preach a series of revivals in England, Spafford decided to take his family to Paris for a much-needed vacation, after which they planned to travel to England to hear Moody preach.
+Spafford purchased first-class tickets for himself and his family on the Ville du Havre.
+Upon arriving in New York, he discovered he needed to return to Chicago to finalize a business deal.
+Spafford promised to join the family a month later.
+Anna proceeded as scheduled with the girls.

-After finally receiving Anna’s telegram from Wales, Spafford immediately left Chicago and boarded the next ship from New York headed to England to bring his wife home.
-While on the Atlantic crossing, the captain of the ship summoned Spafford to the bridge to let him know that they were passing over the spot where the tragedy had occurred.
+After receiving Anna’s shocking telegram, Spafford took a train to New York and boarded the next ship to England to bring her home.
+While on the Atlantic crossing, the ship’s captain, as requested by Spafford, summoned him to the bridge when they were passing the location where the tragedy had occurred.